The AI Data Structure

 - What are they used for?: They are the basis of similarity search.
 In a RAG (Retrieval-Augmented Generation) flow, you convert your documents into embeddings and store them in a Vector Database.
 When a user asks a question, you convert the question into an embedding and search the database for the text fragments with the closest vectors, thus finding the most relevant information to answer.

-Intelligent Branching
+Intelligent Branching (Routing)

 As detailed in the Flow Logic guide, an Agent can make dynamic decisions.
 Instead of an “IF” based on a simple rule, the Agent can route the flow based on the user’s intent.